DSD-BookEasy/BookEasy/README.md

       views/              contains view files for the Web application web/                contains the entry script and Web resources

-SETUP NOTEs AND FRAMEWORK INSTRUCTIONS
+SETUP NOTES
 --------------------------------------
-See the Tips and Tricks document in our Google Drive, in the coding folder
+Please refer to the included INSTALL.pdf file to know how to install the software on your system